Is the Gap Between Chaos and Civilization the Legal System?

 4. Never sue based on an oral representation of the developer and then use the fact as a DIP financier you didn’t sign the loan collateral guarantee agreements in which both parties pledged additional assets for a subsequent loan

 It was necessary to secure $10 million in financing upon emerging from bankruptcy.
 The original developer, the DIP financier, and eight others posted personal collateral to guarantee the loan.
 They were to receive 5% of their pledged collateral annually with a deferred payment provision of 12%.

-- Guarantee payment agreements for collateral provided for loans should be based on a single, not a tiered interest rate that is not dependent upon some future event.
+6. Guarantee payment agreements for collateral provided for loans should be based on a single, not a tiered interest rate that is not dependent upon some future event.

-- The legal boilerplate of representations and warranties in an operating agreement are never read and certainly never fully understood.
+7. The legal boilerplate of representations and warranties in an operating agreement are never read and certainly never fully understood.
 This is a huge mistake.
 These provisions, which are often very broad in scope, have to be closely examined, narrowed in scope, and fully understood.

 A mutual release, when drafted, should be narrow in scope and specifically state that which it does not include, i.e., fraud, malfeasance, etc.

-- Know that the process of introducing evidence into a case, even if its reliance is intuitively obvious, can be a tedious process that often precludes the admission of material facts if the foundation is not probably established by the lawyer.
+9. Know that the process of introducing evidence into a case, even if its reliance is intuitively obvious, can be tedious.
+Note that opening statements are not admissible.

 A final document of a contract may be insufficient to be admitted as evidence unless the underlying red-lined iterations of the draft are also included as to show the intent of the parties.

-- Understand that lawyers are not accountants or salesman and will get so immersed in presenting the details to a jury that they may fail to present the strategic points to the case.
+10. Understand that lawyers are not accountants or salesman and will get so immersed in presenting the details to a jury that they may fail to present the strategic points to the case.

 While cases often turn on small points and consistency in the evidence presented, creating a simplified highlight of the underlying issues of the case is essential for the jury to comprehend.